kubernetes-sigs/lws/keps/898-group-identity/README.md

 ## Implementation History

 - 2026-08-17: KEP drafted.
 A working prototype was built and validated first, including regression suites, node failure testing, and scale testing.
 Results are linked from issue #898.
 - 2026-08-18: DisaggregatedSet integration added to the prototype and validated live, including upgrade stability for existing objects, victim selection through a DisaggregatedSet scale down, and a rolling Ordinal to Hash migration.
+The scale down comparison against Ordinal was rerun as a controlled experiment with identical failures in both modes.

 ## Drawbacks